pantheon-systems/documentation/source/releasenotes/2024-02-14-q1-product-announcement.md

 categories: [new-feature, front-end-sites, performance, wordpress, general]
 ---

-Hope this release note finds you in high spirits.
-We've got some fantastic news to share from the Q1 product announcement – new features, improvements, and even some goodies for our beloved Pantheon community.
+We hope this release note finds you in high spirits.
+We've got some fantastic news to share from our latest product announcement – new features, improvements, and one of our most requested changes ever.

 🚀 **WebOps Certification Program and free study guide**

 Elevate your skills with our [certification program](https://pantheon.io/certification).
 Check out the [study guide](https://docs.pantheon.io/certification/study-guide) to get started.

-🌐 **NextJS open source starter kits**
+🌐 **Next.js open source starter kits**

-Dive into the world of NextJS with our open-source [starter kits](https://decoupledkit.pantheon.io/docs).
+Dive into the world of Next.js with our open-source [starter kits](https://decoupledkit.pantheon.io/docs).
 Kickstart your projects with ease!

 🔄 **Front-End Sites Multidev delete and preview feature**